 Bonding with a favorite co-worker eases work-related stress.
 The fact that you can talk about your challenges at work with someone trustworthy is a great relief.

-According to a LinkedIn study, 46% of working professionals stated that their work friends are essential in their overall happiness.
+According to a LinkedIn study, 46% of working professionals stated that their work friends are essential to their overall happiness.

 It is proven that people are more creative and productive when they are part of a positive inner work circle.
 This leads to more positive emotions, stronger motivation of the employee, and reaffirming the positive perceptions towards the workplace.